Chien-Hung/DetVisGUI/README.md

 # DetVisGUI

+## UPDATE

+Support inference model and directly show the results on GUI.

 ## Introuction

 This is a lightweight GUI for visualizing the [mmdetection](https://github.com/open-mmlab/mmdetection) results.
 It could display detection results with **different threshold dynamically**, and would be convenient for verifying detection results and groundtruth.